ariefhid/Perpus/README.md

 # Perpus Web API

-this my e-library project approach with CodeFirst
+this is my e-library API approach with CodeFirst

 # OS